vectordotdev/vector/docs/content/en/docs/reference/configuration/_index.md

 vector --config /etc/vector/*.toml
 ```

-#### Wilcards in component names
+#### Wilcards in component IDs

-Vector supports wildcards (`*`) in component names when building your topology, but only supports them as the last character.
+Vector supports wildcards (`*`) in component IDs when building your topology, but only supports them as the last character.
 For example:

 ```toml
 [sources.app1_logs]